Registration has now closed for this event

 Sponsored by POPARD & BC-ABA

 Join Gregory Hanley, PhD, BCBA-D, LABA for a three-day workshop exploring a compassionate and collaborative and trauma-assumed version of Applied Behavior Analysis (ABA) for improving relationships and behavior.
 Upon completion of the three-day workshop, join a community of practitioners to support each other through the process, and attend the Treatment Extension: Skill-Based Treatment (SBT) Generalization & Maintenance webinar.

 Suitable for those familiar with the principles of behavior analysis.
 Including Board Certified Behavior Analysts and related service providers, educators and team members (e.g., parents/guardians, Occupational Therapists, Speech-Language Pathologists).

-Participants should plan to attend all three days for the full training, as well as the virtual maintenance and generalization webinar.
+Participants should plan to attend all three days for the full training, as well as the virtual maintenance.